eamena-project/eamena-arches-dev/dbs/database.eamena/data/reference_data/README.md

 ##### Templates

-The template `mds-template-*` is the reference table for the MDS and for the eamenaR mapping file `ids.csv` (see [eamenaR documentation](https://github.com/eamena-project/eamenaR#correspondances-between-concept-labels-and-uuids))
+The template `mds-template-*` is the reference table for the MDS, fieldnames' descriptions, and for the eamenaR mapping file `ids.csv` (see [eamenaR documentation](https://github.com/eamena-project/eamenaR#correspondances-between-concept-labels-and-uuids))

 * [mds-template.xlsx](mds/mds-template.xlsx):
 	- an editable XLSX file with the list of HP fields with their UUID and a "Yes" mark if these fields belong to the mds.
 This file is considered to be the authorative document for mds.